MixoMate-OpenSource/djReact/README.md

 your application must be running at http://localhost:3000/

 ### 2. yarn dev with python manage.py runserver
-this command will watch the changes and builds react-frontend during develpoment, with the help of webpack.
+this command watchs the changes and builds react-frontend during develpoment, with the help of webpack.
 The build is directly served by django seamlessly, without putting any extra effort.

 ```
 cd frontend